xddxdd/blog/source/_posts/en/article/modify-website/4kb-infinite-sleep-docker-image.lantian/index.md

 And we have a 4.3 KB executable that does sleep forever.

 But problems arise again: The code we just created, as well as the executable, only supports x86_64.
 I have a Raspberry Pi and a Tinker Board, which means I need to support ARM.
-And if I ever come acorss a machine that only do x86 32 bits, or RISC-V got popular somehow in the future, I'll have to install a assembler and write a version of code for each and every architecture.
+And if I ever come across a machine that only does x86 32 bits, or RISC-V got popular somehow in the future, I'll have to install an assembler and write a version of code for each and every architecture.

-To make matters worse, Linux numbers its system calls differently under different architecures.
-I'll have to look up them for each architecture.
+To make matters worse, Linux numbers its system calls differently under different architectures.
+I'll have to look them up for each architecture.

 Can this be simplified?

 Plan C: Use Musl's Source Code
 ------------------------------

 Remember the C standard libraries like Musl?
 One of their jobs is to wrap up Linux system calls, so programmers can use them without writing assembly.
-Wouldn't it be better if we can reuse the wrapping part, without other junks that we don't need?
+Wouldn't it be better if we could reuse the wrapping part, without other junks that we don't need?

-First we need to grab a copy of Musl's code:
+First, we need to grab a copy of Musl's code:

 ```bash
 wget https://musl.libc.org/releases/musl-1.2.1.tar.gz